MasoudFallahpour/ReleaseTracker/README.md

 ![Build status](https://github.com/masoodfallahpoor/ReleaseTracker/actions/workflows/build.yml/badge.svg?branch=dev)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/masoodfallahpoor/ReleaseTracker?label=Latest%20version)

-Release Tracker is an Android app that shows and tracks the latest version of Github-hosted libraries, tools, frameworks, or whatever.
+Release Tracker is an Android app that shows and tracks the latest version of any Github-hosted library, tool, framework, or whatever.

 By default it's pre-populated with a list of some popular Android libraries.
 Of course you can add your favorite libraries too!